tomalaforge/angular-challenges/docs/src/content/docs/challenges/testing/23-harness.md

 ## Statement

-The goal is to test the functionality of `child.component.ts`, which consists of some inputs & checkboxes related to a `mat-slider`.
-I have prepared a test suite that you need to implement, but feel free to include additional tests as well.
+Test the functionality of `child.component.ts`, which consists of some inputs & checkboxes related to a `mat-slider`.
+Implement the prepared test suite, but feel free to include additional tests as well.

 **Note:** You are welcome to use Testing Library if you wish.